This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 It’s best to build a pond in a sunny area.
-A pond, on the other hand, can be sited in an area that is shaded for part of the day or rests in dappled shade.
+Conversely, a pond can be sited in an area shaded for part of the day or in a dappled shade.
 It’s not a good idea to build a pond in a heavily forested area because it will become stagnant – the plants that provide oxygen to the water will require some sunlight.

 Following are important questions for pond builders to ask that can help determine if your outdoor garden pond should be built in direct sunlight with full access to the sun or if your wildlife pond should be tucked away in the shade of your favorite oak tree.